osohq/oso/docs/content/any/getting-started/application/model/index.md

 weight: 1
 ---

-# Model your authorization logic
+# Model Your Authorization Logic

 Authorization in Oso starts with the policy.
 To model authorization with Oso, you write a policy in Polar - Oso's declarative policy language.